 • J-1 Maintenance of Status: You listed the employee's current nonimmigrant status as being a J-1 exchange visitor.
-Before a change of nonimmigrant status may be granted, it must be demonstrated that the employee was maintaining a valid nonimmigrant status at the time the application was filed.
+Before we may grant a change of nonimmigrant status, you must demonstrate that the employee was maintaining a valid nonimmigrant status at the time you filed the application.